Pizza deliveryman arrested at military base jailed again

 Illegal immigrant detained after pizza delivery at military base arrested again

-HEMPSTEAD, N.Y. – An illegal immigrant who was detained but later released after delivering pizza to a military base in New York was arrested again — this time for alleged domestic violence.
+An illegal immigrant who was detained but later released after delivering pizza to a military base in New York has been arrested again — this time for alleged domestic violence.

-Pablo Villavicencio, an Ecuadorean native, pushed his wife against a wall before slapping her and grabbing her phone to keep her from calling the cops, according to a criminal complaint.
+Pablo Villavicencio, an Ecuadorean native, pushed his wife against a wall before slapping her and grabbing her phone to keep her from calling the cops, a criminal complaint claimed.

 JUDGE ORDERS RELEASE OF ILLEGAL IMMIGRANT DETAINED BY ICE DURING PIZZA DELIVERY AT MILITARY BASE